 Skip to Main Content

-Having a flooded basement can be really tough.
-We understand that, and that’s why we’ve put together this easy-to-follow guide.
-We’re Groundworks—the top team in the country when it comes to basement waterproofing services.
+Having a flooded basement and dealing with the aftermath is stressful.
+We understand that, and that’s why we’ve put together this easy-to-follow flood damage prevention and cleanup guide.
+We’re Groundworks—the top team in North America providing reliable basement waterproofing services.

-Just follow our simple 7-step plan and you’ll be able to turn your soaked basement into a safe, dry space again.
+Just follow our simple 7-step plan, and you’ll be able to dry out wet basements and turn your soaked home into a safe, dry space again.

 1. Prioritize Safety

 First and foremost, you must ensure safety.
-Your first instinct may be to rush in to minimize damage, but there are steps you need to take beforehand to ensure your safety:
+Your first instinct may be to rush in to clean up flooded basement areas to minimize damage, but there are steps you need to take beforehand to ensure your safety:

 • Switch off the electricity to avoid the chance of electric shocks.
 If the water has reached above the power outlets, it’s safer to call an electrician before going in.

-• If you can’t safely access the power switch or the water damage is severe, contact professional flood repair specialists.
+• Contact flood repair professionals if you can’t safely access the power switch or the water damage is severe.

 2. Assess the Damage